godaddy/compose-color-picker/CONTRIBUTING.md

 willing to do the same for you.
 - Split your change into multiple smaller changes.
 The smaller your change, the higher the probability that somebody will take a quick look at it.
-- Mention the change on [Slack][slack].
-If it is urgent, provide reasons why it is important to get this change landed.
-Remember that you are asking for valuable time from other professional developers.

 **Note that anyone is welcome to review and give feedback on a change, but only people with commit access to the repository can approve it.**